a part of Des Moines University’s Rural Iowa Provider Education program

 As a Des Moines University physical therapy student, the Rural Medicine Educational Pathway offers you an innovative educational curriculum to develop and support your interest in providing healthcare in a rural setting.
 In addition to the standard DMU physical therapy curriculum, the Rural Medicine Educational Pathway curriculum includes:

-- A series of three hour lectures or meetings on one Saturday morning each month during the first year of the program.
+- A series of lectures or meetings on select Saturdays during the first year of the program.
 Some topics covered during these sessions will include, but are not limited to:

 - Mentorship by Iowa physicians, physical therapists, and Nurse Practitioners currently practicing rural medicine